mehrad/smart-pension-challenge/README.md

 ruby -v
 ```

-The output should start with something like `ruby 2.7.2` as this is the version which i used in this project.
+The output should start with something like `ruby 2.7.2` as this is the version which I used in this project.

 If not, install the right ruby version using [rbenv](https://github.com/rbenv/rbenv) (it could take a while):